A vs An: The Sound Rule That Changes Everything

 The confusion stems from teachers oversimplifying the rule as 'a before consonants, an before vowels' — meaning letters, not sounds.
 This causes errors with silent letters (hour, honest), words beginning with /juː/ (university, European, uniform), and acronyms (an MBA vs a UNESCO report).
 The actual rule is phonetic: listen to the first sound, not the first letter.
 ESL learners from languages without articles (Korean, Japanese, Chinese, Russian) face the additional challenge of learning when any article is needed at all.

-For more practice, review Its vs It's and Subject-Verb Agreement.
+For more practice, see Its vs It's and Their vs There vs They're.

 Related Articles